lbl-srg/soep/doc-design/source/softwareArchitecture.rst

      the OpenStudio SDK.
    end note

+.. _sec_cou_ene_mod:

 Coupling of EnergyPlus with Modelica
 ====================================

 This section describes the coupling of EnergyPlus with Modelica.
 The coupling allows two types of interactions between the two tools:

+1. The EnergyPlus envelope model can be coupled with the Modelica room model, which in turn is coupled to Modelica HVAC and interzone air exchange.
-Coupling of EnergyPlus envelope and room with Modelica-based HVAC.
-This is described in Section :numref:`sec_cou_env`.
+   This is described in :numref:`sec_cou_env`.
+2. EnergyPlus output variables and energy management system output variables can be sent from EnergyPlus to Modelica.
+   This is described in :numref:`sec_out_var`.
-The coupling also allows sending EnergyPlus output variables to Modelica, and receiving values for schedules, EMS variables and EMS actuators from Modelica.
+3. The values of EnergyPlus schedules, EMS variables and EMS actuators can be set from Modelica.
-This is described in Section xxxx.
+   This is described in :numref:`sec_sen_var`.

+Users will set up this data exchange by instantiating corresponding Modelica models or blocks.
+These Modelica instances will then communicate with EnergyPlus, using Modelica C function calls.
-EnergyPlus will be exported as a dynamically linked library, with C functions that conform to the FMI 2.0 for model exchange standard.
+EnergyPlus will be called using a dynamically linked library, with C functions that conform to the FMI 2.0 for Model Exchange standard as far as possible.
+The main difference between our implementation and FMI 2.0 for Model Exchange is that EnergyPlus is not writing a ``modelDescription.xml`` file and is not packaged as a zip file.
-Modelica functions, that are encapsulated in Modelica blocks and models, are used to call these C functions.
-This will users to define the interaction in such a way that these interfaces look and behave like usual Modelica blocks or models.
+Rather, we load directly the EnergyPlus library and set up the data I/O by sending from Modelica the objects required from EnergyPlus.

 Assumptions and limitations